 Inappropriate behaviour will initially be dealt with by class teachers or teaching assistants using the approach detailed above, where possible and appropriate.
 It is key to the school's behaviour management strategies, that children understand that the sanctions leading up to a red card are a two-way street and that in then making good choices around their behaviour can result in warnings being retracted.
 Children should not be made to feel that their behaviour is 'unrecoverable'.
+Please note that the 'red card' is used as an analogy and these are not physical objects unless this is deemed necessary for particular individuals.

 Class teachers will speak to parents/carers in the event of a red card at the end of the day - in person or by telephone as appropriate.
 Parent/carers will be contacted by the Headteacher or Deputy Headteacher should the incident be of a more serious nature.
 A fresh start will be given the following day for all children although a sanction may be in place for this day.
-Logs will be kept of all red cards issued.
 Persistent levels of behaviour below expectations may result in a child being monitored more closely lesson by lesson for a given length of time.